Rare mutations may have big impact on schizophrenia pathology

-Category: Environment Hits: 2Researchers have long searched for genetic influences in schizophrenia, a neurodevelopmental disorder that disrupts brain activity producing hallucinations, delusions, and other cognitive disturbances.
+Category: Environment Hits: 6Researchers have long searched for genetic influences in schizophrenia, a neurodevelopmental disorder that disrupts brain activity producing hallucinations, delusions, and other cognitive disturbances.
 However the disease's genetic mutations have been identified in only a small fraction -- fewer than a quarter -- of sequenced patients.
 A new study now shows that 'somatic' gene mutations in brain cells could account for some of the disease neuropathology.

 Read more https://www.sciencedaily.com/releases/2021/03/210309132606.htm